 Employers are required to give employees notice of sick time laws.
-Download the sick time poster in
+Download the sick time poster from our

 Oregon sick time law requires employers to notify all employees at least quarterly of their unused sick time balances.
 Many employers simply include this on the regular paycheck stub, but more information and a sample template on quarterly notice can be found here.

 - What is sick time?

 "Sick time" is protected time during which an employee is permitted to be absent from work without disciplinary consequences or a reduction in benefits, including but not limited to health care benefits that the employee earns from the employer.

 "Paid sick time" is sick time that is compensated at the employee’s regular rate of pay and without reductions in benefits, including but not limited to health care benefits that the employee earns from the employer at the time the employee uses the paid sick time.